 What’s the first thing on your mind when you think about the romantic city?
-I bet it’s the famous place in Europe like Paris, Vienna, Prague, London or Rome.
-These capitals are charming without a doubt, however they get really crowded, especially during a summer.
+I bet it’s a famous place in Europe like Paris, Vienna, Prague, London or Rome.
+These capitals are charming without a doubt, however, they get really crowded, especially during a summer.
 I mean, isn’t taking a photo with your lover in front of the Eiffel Tower too cliché?
-If you are looking for less touristy place in Europe, check out this Budapest romantic guide featuring the best romantic things to do in Budapest.
+If you are looking for a less touristy place in Europe, check out this Budapest romantic guide featuring the best romantic things to do in Budapest.
 Our mission is to help you plan the perfect romantic 3 days in Budapest.

-The largest city in Hungary is located only 6 hours driving from our hometown.
+The largest city in Hungary is located only 6 hours drive from our hometown.
 We’ve visited most of the European capitals and more than 40 countries in the world and we’ve never expected that Budapest is THIS beautiful.
 Sometimes we need to travel to the far places to discover that something amazing is just around the corner.
 Budapest breaks are totally worth it!

 Our Budapest holidays were great.
 The city itself turned out to be one of the most beautiful cities we have ever been to.
 Located by the Danube river, it is a perfect gateway for lovers in Europe.
 Let’s take a look at the options so you can organize a romantic 3 days in Budapest.

 Budapest romantic guide: Best places to visit